pabloUrizar/ADS_Labo3/Labo03.md

 cat dates_tries.txt | uniq -c | awk '{print $2","$1}' | sed '1 i\Dates,Occurences' > access.csv
 ```

 The command "awk" is used to concatenate the result of our previous commands separated by a comma.
 The command "uniq" with the "c" flag, prefix lines by the number of occurrences.
 That means that "$1" corresponds to the number of occurrences and "$2" corresponds to the date.
-The sed command is used to add a header as title on 1st line for the information on the following lines.
+The sed command is used to add a header as title on 1st line for the information about the csv data.
 In our CSV file we decided to first have the date and next to each date have its number of occurrences.

 First lines of the result:
 Dates,Occurences